We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 But with all of the options, it can get pretty overwhelming to know which one to choose.
-And, unless you have hours to cruise the internet, which, we’re guessing you might not have, being a new mom and all, researching the ins and outs of today’s top strollers is likely not on the top of your to-do list.
+And unless you have hours to cruise the internet — we’re guessing you might not, with a new baby and all — researching the ins and outs of today’s top strollers is likely not at the top of your to-do list.

-If you’re new to this whole mom thing, you might be wondering what the difference is between a traditional stroller and an umbrella stroller.
-You might also be wondering why you need an umbrella stroller when you already have the luxury travel system stroller that comes with a car seat and a stroller.
+If you’re new to this whole parenting thing, you might be wondering what the difference is between a traditional stroller and an umbrella stroller.
+You might also be wondering whether you need an umbrella stroller if you already have something like a luxury travel system, which often includes a stroller that comes with a car seat, and sometimes other components.

-An umbrella stroller is a lightweight (typically under 20 pounds), portable version of your travel system stroller, minus the car seat.
-They’re smaller and easier to pack.
-And a lot easier to unfold when you’re standing outside your car in the pouring rain.
+An umbrella stroller is a lightweight (typically under 20 pounds) and portable version of a stroller, that is a standalone (as in it doesn’t come with a car seat or other components).
+These strollers are smaller and easier to pack than traditional ones.
+And they’re a lot easier to unfold when you’re on the go, and maybe have limited hands or it’s pouring rain.

-Designed for quick trips, walks, and travel, umbrella strollers serve the purpose of ease and portability when you don’t need the car seat, storage units, and all the other bells and whistles of the travel systems.
+Designed for quick trips, walks, and travel, umbrella strollers give you ease and portability when you don’t need the car seat, storage units, and all the other bells and whistles of full-blown travel stroller systems.

 They’re a great option to have on hand as an extra stroller for grandparents or other caregivers or for times when the large travel system isn’t practical.

-That said, they are meant for older babies and toddlers, generally four to seven months or older, that can sit upright on their own.
+That said, they are meant for older babies and toddlers, usually 4 to 7 months or older, who can sit upright on their own.

 The strollers described below were chosen based on parent recommendations, best-seller lists, reviews, and Facebook parent groups.
 While not an exhaustive list, the strollers in these categories came out on top among various audiences.